dstaehle/dstaehle/README.md

 - 👋 Hi, I’m @dstaehle
 - 👀 I’m interested in innovation technology to solve real world problems
 - 🌱 I’m currently improving my python and API integration skills
-- 💞️ I’m looking to collaborate on API calls to give better visual analytics to games such as, Gloomhaven.
+- 💞️ I’m looking to collaborate on API calls to give better visual analytics to games such as Gloomhaven
 - 📫 Reach me at dw.staehle@gmail.com

 <!---